 Whether or not they are religious, right now – at least to them – there is no place they’d rather their loved one be that right by their side again.

 Specific Sympathy Messages & Examples

-Let’s get really specific.
+Now we want to get really specific with how we can help you say the right thing.
 Below, we’ll take a look at some actual phrases and messages of condolence that you can offer your grieving loved one.